kevinazuero/banana-classificator-CNN-Models/README.md

   - `data_analysis/`, `predicciones/`: Scripts for result analysis and prediction
 ## Documentation

-A detailed analysis of the model performances, selection criteria, and evaluation metrics can be found in the `documentation/` archieve.
+A detailed analysis of the model performances, selection criteria, and evaluation metrics can be found in the `documentation/` archive.
 This includes all the reasoning behind the final model selection.